hyperledger-cacti/cacti/samples/fabric/fabric-cli/readme.md

 ## Installing with npm

 Set up `.npmrc` by copying across the `.npmrc.template` and updating the values.
-View [Setup Artifactory token for fabric-interop-sdk for the detailed process](https://github.ibm.com/dlt-interoperability/network-setups/tree/master/fabric/dev/scripts/fabric-cli#setup-artifactory-token-for-fabric-interop-sdk)
+View [Setup access token for weaver-fabric-interop-sdk for the detailed process](https://github.com/hyperledger-labs/weaver-dlt-interoperability/blob/main/samples/fabric/fabric-cli/readme.md#setup-access-token-for-fabric-interop-sdk)

 Add contents of the `.npmrc` to the `.npmrc` located at `~/.npmrc`, be careful not to replace anything

-then run `npm install -g @res-dlt-interop/fabric-cli`
+then run `npm install -g @hyperledger-labs/weaver-fabric-cli`

 NOTE: If installing this way it is required to set up the env and config through the cli using either `fabric-cli env set <key> <value>` or `fabric-cli env set-file <file-path>`.
 Refer to the `.env.template` and `config.json `to determine what values are needed.